 - Open all year

 - Spa Treatments

 - E-bikes and bicycles available

-The house was very cleverly designed to capture a feeling of calm.
+The house was very cleverly designed to capture a feeling of calm and oneness with nature.
 Oversized windows create bright rooms, while thick walls and clay ceilings keep them cool.
 Calming grey, white and pastel-pink colour schemes feature.
-The layout downstairs is divided into three main areas, each of which can be closed off or opened up to maintain the flow throughout.
+The layout downstairs is divided into three main areas, each of which can be closed off or opened up to maintain the flow throughout and to connect the interior with its surroundings.
 There's a bespoke kitchen (see eating) overlooking the beach, a wet room with showers for washing sandy feet, and a snug with sofas, wood burner, games and entertainment systems: ideal for rainy days.

 Upstairs, there are three bedrooms: one master double, a second double and a kids’ room with bunk beds and a pull-out trundle bed (bit of a squeeze if sleeping 3 kids in this room).
 The master is the standout: all-glass walls showcase stunning sea views (rise early to watch the sunrise from your bed), and there’s a vintage bubble chair hanging from the ceiling that has featured in movies, music videos and photo shoots!
 There are three bathrooms, one of which is ensuite and has a bath with views.

-Outside, you get your own beachfront patio with barbecue, fire pit, outdoor seating and sun deck.
+Outside, you get your own beachfront patio with barbecue, fire pit, outdoor seating a raised sun deck that provides uninterrupted views across the sand dunes and the sea.
 Go through your front gate and you step directly onto the sands of Anderby Creek beach – you can’t get any closer than this!

 - Central heating

 - Satellite TV